-Call for evidence: National Commission into women facing domestic and/or sexual violence and multiple disadvantage
+Call for evidence for our National Commission into women facing domestic and/or sexual violence and multiple disadvantage

 AVA (Against Violence and Abuse) and Agenda, the alliance for women and girls at risk, have established a new National Commission to take evidence on the issues experienced by women who have faced domestic and/or sexual violence and who have also faced multiple disadvantage (particularly problematic substance use and mental ill health).